GSA/piv-guides/_networkconfig/2_domaincontrollers.md

 ## Domain controller certificate profiles

 Domain Controller certificates must be issued with a set of specific extensions and values.
-The certificate for each Domain Controller must meet the following requirements:
+The certificate profile for each Domain Controller must meet the following requirements:

 - The certificate **Key Usage** extension must contain: